guneettt/guneettt/README.md

 # Hi, I'm Guneet!👩🏻‍💻

-I’m a 2nd-year Computer Science Specialization (BSc) at the University of Alberta, passionate about exploring emerging technologies, building innovative & meaningful solutions through technology and understanding systems in depth! 🍃
+I’m a 2nd-year Computer Science Specialization (BSc) student at the University of Alberta, passionate about exploring emerging technologies, building innovative & meaningful solutions through technology and understanding systems in depth! 🍃

 ---